 Dips and valleys in the Antarctic ice sheet trap air that's dense, dry and cold, even by South Pole standards.
 Given enough time, the trapped air cools down surface-level snow, along with some of the warmer air above it.

 So there you have it.
-Shallow depressions in a high-elevation part of the East Antarctic Plateau have the capacity to become the coldest places on the face of the Earth during their polar winter.
-The bragging rights have been claimed.
-Inform your Midwestern relatives.
+Shallow depressions in a high-elevation part of the East Antarctic Plateau can become the coldest places on the face of the Earth during their polar winter.
+That doesn't make it any easier to get out of bed on a freezing morning.